mxz7/nypsi/economy/karma.md

 ## how to get karma

-karma is earned passively while using economy commmands on the bot.
+karma is earned passively while using commmands with nypsi.

 to check how much karma you have, use the `$karma` command.